 It was a cloudy day when we got there.
-I was afraid that gray skies would ruin our excursion.
+I was afraid that grey skies would ruin our excursion.
 On the contrary, stormy weather gifted us with a unique experience.
 The landscape, or shall we say the pillarscape, superimposed on a steely gray background looked as if aliens just left for lunch.

 Recommended by Sally from Our3kidsvtheworld